HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Permanent delete of media asset from trash
 [Permanent delete of media asset from trash](../../configuration/dam_soft_delete.md#permanent-delete-media-asset)

-Use the HCL Digital Experience 9.5 DAM editor to permanently delete a media asset:
+Use the HCL DX9.5 DAM editor to permanently delete a media asset:

-1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **Settings** and go to Trash section and click **Go to trash**.
+1. From the HCL DX9.5 DAM interface, click the **Settings** and go to Trash section and click **Go to trash**.
 Once trash is rendered click **More actions** menu of a media asset and click **Permanently delete**.

 2. A message appears to confirm your action.
 Permanently deleting a media asset is an irreversible action which removes the data from the database.